zapata-engineering/orqviz/README.md

 In [this notebook](https://github.com/zapatacomputing/orqviz/blob/main/docs/examples/sombrero.ipynb) we have the _Sombrero_ example that we showcase in our paper.
 We also have an [advanced example notebook](https://github.com/zapatacomputing/orqviz/blob/main/docs/examples/advanced_example_notebook.ipynb) which provides a thorough demonstration of the flexibility of the `orqviz` package.

-We have recently published a paper on arXiv where we review the tools available with `orqviz`:\
+We recently published a paper on arXiv where we review the tools available with `orqviz`:\
 [ORQVIZ: Visualizing High-Dimensional Landscapes in Variational Quantum Algorithms](https://arxiv.org/abs/2111.04695)

+Find a brief overview of the visualization techniques on [YouTube](https://www.youtube.com/watch?v=_3x4NI6PcH4)!

 ## Installation